IcelandicEsportsCircuit/IEC_Challengers_Series_1/Rulebook.md

 ## 3.9 Prize Money

-Total Prize Pool per Season: £2,500 (~ $3,345 USD)
+Total Prize Pool for LD Challenger Series 1: 500,000 kr. (~ $3,971 USD)
 1st Place: 300,000 kr. (~ $2,380 USD)
 2nd Place: 125,000 kr. (~ $991 USD)
 3RD Place: 75,000 kr. (~ $595 USD)

-Prize money will be paid out after receipt of a valid invoice, within the payment tranche following the conclusion of all Divisions within a UKIC Season.
+Prize money will be paid out through wire tranfer after the conclusion of the tournament using the national identification number (kennitala) and bank number (bankanúmer) the team provided in the registration.

-Participants are obligated to provide a valid invoice as designated by Tournament Officials, in order to receive prize money.
-Failure to provide a valid invoice may result in delayed receipt of prize money funds.

 ## 3.10 Match Broadcasting

 ### 3.10.1 Rights

-All of the broadcasting rights of UKIC are owned by Endpoint Esports LTD.
+All of the broadcasting rights of LD are owned by the Icelandic Esports Federation.

 This includes, but is not limited to: Broadcast streams, video streams, podcast streams, radio streams, GOTV, replays, demos, and TV Broadcasts.

-By participating in UKIC, each team and team member consents that their likeness (logo, voice, image, name, nickname, etc) are recorded and broadcasted live and on demand on streaming platforms designated by the organiser.
+By participating in LD, each team and team member consents that their likeness (logo, voice, image, name, nickname, etc) are recorded and broadcasted live and on demand on streaming platforms designated by the organiser.

-UKIC retains the rights to utilising all UKIC footage at its own discretion.
+LD retains the rights to utilising all LD footage at its own discretion.

 ### 3.10.2 Protection of Rights